UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ### 3. Generic ILS utility library
 This [utility library](https://github.com/UiL-OTS-labs/jspsych-uil-utils) was created to enable:

-- Mobile/Tablet detection (not the type of devices we want participants to use).
+- Mobile/Tablet detection (because those are not the type of devices we want participants to use).
-- Restrained (or pseudo-) randomisation.
+- Randomisation using criteria about how many stimuli of a certain type are allowed to follow each other.

 ## Optional and or additional components
 Some templates have additional files and folders included, for example: